Kidney Transplant

 As the first program in Indiana to have utilized paired donation, we continue to look for ways to increase and improve living kidney donor transplantation.

-IU Health Transplant and the National Kidney Registry (NKR) have joined forces in offering a “pay it forward” kidney donor program.
+IU Health Transplant and the National Kidney Registry (NKR) have joined forces in offering advanced donation and remote donation.

-This Advanced Donation Program allows living donors to donate a kidney to another recipient within the NKR Advanced Donation Program at a time that works best for the donor.
-Donation can be done prior to the time when the designated kidney recipient may actually need the kidney.
+The NKR Standard Voucher Program allows living donors to donate a kidney to another recipient within the NKR network of member centers at a time that works best for the donor.
+This option is also referred to advance donation as it can be done prior to the time when the designated kidney recipient may actually need the kidney.

 When the selected recipient of that living donor needs a kidney transplant, the recipient receives priority through the NKR to receive a kidney donated by another living donor.
 This program removes many of the time constraints previously imposed upon the living donor.
 The donor can donate on their schedule and their recipient then receives a living donor kidney when they need it.
 This period between donation and the recipient’s kidney transplant surgery may be from weeks to potentially years.

-When you are referred to the IU Health Kidney Transplant Program by your physician, dialysis center or as a self-referral, you will receive an initial packet of information in the mail about our program and invitation to call us to notify us if you are interested in proceeding with a kidney transplant evaluation.
+When you are referred to the IU Health Kidney Transplant Program by your physician, dialysis center or as a self-referral, you will receive an initial packet of information in the mail about our program and invitation to notify us if you are interested in proceeding with a kidney transplant evaluation.
+Some basic demographic information and medical records are required to determine if you are a candidate for transplant.

 Once we have insurance approval to start your evaluation, we will send you additional information with required forms to be returned to begin the testing to determine if you are healthy enough for surgery.
 You will also need to attend an education day with a support person.
 One of our 12 pre-transplant kidney coordinators will guide you through the entire process and be available to answer any questions you may have along the way.